VTArcelia/Discord-QuickCSS/README.md

-Recommended to use on any of the following [Vencord](https://github.com/Vendicated/Vencord) [ez-vencord-install which is vencord dev + plugins](https://github.com/Blanc-dot/ez-vencord-install) or [shelter](https://github.com/uwu/shelter)
+Recommended to use on any of the following [Ez-Vencord-Install for dev edition with third party plugins pre-installed](https://github.com/Blanc-dot/ez-vencord-install), [SheltUpdate for multi client loading](https://shelter.uwu.network/install), or [Vanilla Vencord](https://vencord.dev/)

 ------------------------